 We aim to share the stories of all Virginians—or, better yet, find ways for people to share their own stories.
 We want Virginians to connect with their history and culture and, in doing that, we hope we’ll all get to know each other a little better.

-Toward that end, in 2019 we created a new strategic plan.
+In 2019 we created a new strategic plan.
 It unifies our work around three important themes that will connect our programs, guide our partnerships, and help us make the humanities part of the daily life of all Virginians.

 Amplifying Virginia’s Stories